 Reflux alone is a normal thing for babies, and for most it doesn’t become a bigger issue.

 Reflux is one of the most common infant feeding problems.
 It usually starts around the 2 to 3 week mark, peaks around 4 to 5 months, and typically goes away by about 9 to 12 months.
-Reflux is more likely to happen if a baby’s belly is too full, if she’s moved too quickly from laying to sitting or if she’s experiencing pressure on her tummy after feeding.
+Reflux is more likely to happen if a baby’s belly is too full, if they're moved too quickly from laying to sitting or if they're experiencing pressure on their tummy after feeding.

-If you think your baby is experiencing reflux, consult your pediatrician so he or she can determine the best plan of action for your baby.
+If you think your baby is experiencing reflux, consult your pediatrician so they can determine the best plan of action for your baby.

-While you wish there were a quick fix for reflux—especially when your little one appears to be uncomfortable—there really isn’t one.
+While it would be great if there was a quick fix for reflux—especially when your little one appears to be uncomfortable—there really isn’t one.
 Mostly it’s a matter of time for growth and development.
 However, there are some specific feeding strategies that can lessen reflux.